Stories of local veterans sought for 'Honoring Our Veterans' special section

 We’re asking veterans to submit information and photos about their service.
 All submissions will be included in an online gallery featuring local veterans.
 Some will be chosen to be profiled in stories and photos in the special section.

-The project will focus on living veterans who served in World War II, Korea, Vietnam, the Middle East and other conflicts ranging from the Cold War to military interventions in places like Grenada and Panama.
+The project will focus on living veterans who served in World War II, Korea, Vietnam, the Middle East and other conflicts ranging from the Cold War to military interventions, including Grenada and Panama.

 The intent is to archive the stories of those who served and who often go unrecognized for their sacrifices and service.
 This is not a telling of war stories.
 It’s a tribute.